 Heel striking during running isn’t as bad as you’ve been told.
 Learn what science actually says about foot strike patterns, injury risk, and how to run efficiently—without obsessing over how your foot hits the ground.

-16 Key Things You Need To Know About Tendons In 2025 (If You’re Injured)
+16 Key Things You Need To Know About Tendons (If You’re Injured)

 Tendons are the unsung heroes of movement, bridging the gap between muscle and bone to transfer force and power.
 Yet, they’re often misunderstood or overlooked until something goes wrong—whether it’s an annoying ache or a serious injury.
 If you’ve ever wondered why your tendons hurt, what they need to thrive, or how to prevent injuries in the first place, this article has you covered.